MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Busest entrance card](media/analytics-20.PNG "Busiest entrance card")

-The subscript describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
+The subscript in the card describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether this change was positive or negative.

 **Least busy entrance.** This card highlights the name and corresponding value of the Shopper analytics zone that received the least footfall for the selected time frame.

 ![Least busy entrance card](media/analytics-21.PNG "Least busy entrance card")

-The subscript describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
+The subscript in the card describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether this change was positive or negative.

 **Total footfall at all entrances.** This graph breaks down total store footfall according to Shopper analytics zone.